ymanasa2022/obsidian_notes/projects/toxo_data_curation.md

 2. Covalently Dock:
 	- use method to dock a library of commercially available ligand types assessed in previous step
 		- [ ] make library using guide to pharmacology.com, chemb, pubchem, binding db
+			- [ ] one zinc id might correspond to different chmbl molecules. toxoplasma cpl and human cpL
 	- assess top-ranked x% of the library
 	- purchase highest/medium ranked compounds and lowest ranked compounds similar to higher ranked commercially unavailable compounds
 3. Get co-crystal compounds of the most promising new ligands